John Knatchbull, 7th Baron Brabourne: Career and service

 In the late 1940s, shortly after leaving the army, Brabourne began working as an assistant production manager for certain television productions, mostly based on war-related themes.
 He graduated to the role of production manager by the early 1950s, and finally became a producer in his own right in 1958, with Harry Black a romantic story set in India, with war as the distant context.
 This was followed by Sink the Bismarck!
 (1960).
 War, empire and India were recurrent themes in his work, and A Passage to India (1984) is among his films.
 His other motion pictures include Murder on the Orient Express (1974), Death on the Nile (1978), and Little Dorrit (1988).

 In 1970, he founded Mersham Productions, a production house named after his family seat in Kent, which produced many of his works thereafter.
 He served as a director of Thames Television (later chairman) and Euston Films from 1978 to 1995, and a director of Thorn EMI from 1981 to 1986.

-John Brabourne received two Academy Award nominations for Best Picture, as producer of Romeo and Juliet (1968) and A Passage to India.
+John Brabourne received two Academy Award nominations for Best Picture, as producer of Romeo and Juliet (1968) and A Passage to India (1984).
 In 1985, Brabourne was invested as a Fellow of the British Film Institute, an organisation he also served as a Governor.
 In 1993, he was made a Commander of the Order of the British Empire.

 He was the subject of This Is Your Life in 1990 when he was surprised by Michael Aspel at the Old Brewery venue in London.

 Brabourne served as a governor of various schools, including Norton Knatchbull School (founded by an ancestor c.
 1630 AD) from 1947 to 2000; Wye College in Kent from 1955 to 2000, and Gordonstoun School from 1964 to 1994.
 He also served as Pro-Chancellor of the University of Kent from 1993 to 1999.

 IRA bombing

 On 27 August 1979, while the family was on holiday in Mullaghmore, County Sligo, Lord Brabourne's father-in-law, Earl Mountbatten of Burma, took a number of family members out lobstering on his motorboat, Shadow V, in Donegal Bay.
 Having planned to murder Mountbatten, the Irish Republican Army (IRA) placed a bomb inside the boat on the night of the 26th.
 Mountbatten and several members of the party were killed the next morning when the bomb was triggered by an IRA observer onshore who was armed with a radio detonator.
 The dead included Brabourne's 83-year-old mother, the Dowager Baroness Brabourne; one of his twin 14-year-old sons, Nicholas Knatchbull; and 15-year-old Paul Maxwell from County Fermanagh who had been hired for the summer as Mountbatten's boat boy.
 Brabourne, his wife Patricia, and their other twin son Timothy were severely injured, but survived the attack.

-Lord Brabourne died in 2005 at his home in Kent at the age of 80.
+Lord Brabourne died on 23 September 2005 at his home in Kent, aged 80.
 His wife Patricia, Countess Mountbatten of Burma, died in June 2017.